Cleeng/cleeng-wp-plugin/readme.txt

 === Cleeng Content Monetization ===
 Contributors: mtymek, Donald Res
-Tags: cleeng, content monetization, micropayment, protect, monetize, money, charge, pay Requires at least: 2.9.2
+Tags: cleeng, content monetization, micropayment, protect, monetize, money, earn money, social payment Requires at least: 2.9.2
-Tested up to: 3.0.3
+Tested up to: 3.0.5
 Stable tag: trunk
 License: New BSD License

-Cleeng for WordPress allows you to easily charge for your content by offering a pay as you go solution for your site visitors.
+Cleeng for WordPress helps you to make money with your digital content.
+It allows you to easily charge for your text, images and videos.

 == Description ==

-Cleeng is a patented technical solution that brings innovation to content monetization.

-**NOTE: Cleeng is currently in Private Beta, but by signing up on cleeng.com you are able to fully try it out.**
+Cleeng makes one-click content monetization incredibly easy.
+The solution allows bloggers and publishers to sell as much or as little of their digital content as they want.
+Visitors of a blog or website using Cleeng get a frictionless experience.
+They pay with one click and get access to the protected content instantly.

+See http://cleeng.com/features for 5 good reasons why to use Cleeng.

-It enables website publishers, bloggers and other content creators to generate micro payments and make (incremental) money from their creations.
+Cleeng enables website publishers, bloggers and other content creators to generate micro payments and make (incremental) money from their creations.
 For visitors it simplifies the access to unique quality content by offering a one-click, pay as you go solution.
 It works on web-enabled devices and for any kind